 In 10 games, Herrera drove in eight runs for the Red Sox with a .385 average, his 15 hits all singles.
 Boston sportswriter Burt Whitman wrote in The Sporting News (under the headline “Boston’s Cuba Prospects Boosted”) of pitcher Oscar Estrada and Herrera that he’d been told by a knowledgeable Cuban sportsman that Herrera “is a great hitter, even if he does not develop into a high-grade and steady performer at second base. … Mike is a natural hitter and would be worth more than his salt to any team in either big league if used for nothing else but his pinch-hitting prowess.”
 Most impressive was his batting average of .385 against Adolfo Luque in Cuba.
 [The Sporting News, October 22, 1925]

 Herrera joined Boston for spring training in 1926 and earned himself a few headlines during the exhibition season.
 He was named on March 31 by manager Lee Fohl as the team’s starting second baseman, having beaten out Emmett McCann for the keystone slot.
-His double in the second of two games on Patriots Day plated both runs in Boston’s 2-1 win over the Athletics.
+He doubled in the second of two games on Patriots Day in Boston’s 2-1 win over the Athletics.
 By May, Burt Whitman was writing that “his hitting is as good and as dependable, at least, as any other player on the team.”
-[The Sporting News, May 13, 1926] On June 6, in the bottom of the eighth in Chicago, the second baseman snagged Bibb Falk’s liner, fired to first, and kicked off a triple play that squelched a White Sox rally to enable Boston to win, 5-4.
+[The Sporting News, May 13, 1926] On June 6, in the bottom of the eighth in Chicago, the second baseman snagged Bibb Falk’s liner, fired to first, and kicked off a triple play that squelched a White Sox rally to enable Boston to win, 4-3.
 The Red Sox had until June 15 to return Herrera to the Ponies, but he was acquitting himself well and Red Sox owner Bob Quinn elected to keep him.
 He turned in his best day at the plate on August 25, 2-for-3 while driving in three runs.

 Herrera’s last game in the majors turned out to be the first anniversary of his debut game, September 22.
 He batted leadoff, and was 0-for-4.
 On December 9, Herrera was released to Mobile.
 The Boston Globe summed up his time with the Red Sox, saying he was given a thorough trial at second base, and also at third.
 (He also played shortstop in a few games.)
 Herrera looked as if he might become a fair batsman, but was not as satisfactory as a second sacker.
 He was pretty good in straightaway fielding, but when he participated in an attempted double play, whether starting it or acting as a relay man, his play was a failure nine times out of 10.
 There was nothing in his work at the hot corner, in the few games he played there, to justify a hope that he would make a big-league third baseman.”
 The Globe’s James C. O’Leary surmised that Quinn kept an option to recall Herrera from Mobile if he started coming around in 1927.
 While he hit .383 for Habana (his third straight Cuban season over .300), playing in the Southern League with Mobile, he hit only 214 in 56 games of Class A ball.
 On June 24, he was placed on waivers by the Bears and sold back to Springfield.
 Back with the Ponies again, he hit .243 and completed his final season in North American minor-league baseball.
 As noted above, Herrera returned to the Negro Leagues for one final season in 1928 with Alejandro Pompez’ Cuban Stars (East).
 He doubled and scored the winning run in the top of the 16th in a long battle against Harrowgate on July 7.
 He seems to have tried out for the Pueblo Steelworkers in the Western League, but whether he ever reported is undetermined.
 [See a mention of his intent in the February 7, 1929 Sporting News.]